13th Biennial International Conference

 September 14 - 16, 2020 / Ljubljana, Slovenia

-Modern rural-urban dichotomy is undoubtedly raising a questions in cyberspace challenges and threats; spectrum of ecological crime issues; food farming and living paradox; health issues as an access, utilization, cost and distribution; cross-border crime problems focusing on migrations.
+The modern rural-urban dichotomy is undoubtedly raising questions about cyberspace challenges and threats; the spectrum of ecological crime issues; food production and farming; access to public health services; cost of living; cross-border crime problems focusing on migrations, etc.

-Although official data suggest a higher level of crime in urban environments, this does not reflect a realistic picture of the actual situation and the needs of the rural environment.
-Studies show that in rural settings fear of crime is increasing, and specific forms of criminality are more frequent (e.g. drug and alcohol abuse, domestic violence).
-Moreover, big cities have seen a decline in violent crime in past decades, while this does not apply to rural environments where, for example, the number of serious violent crimes is stable and does not show a similar decline.
+Although official data suggest a higher level of crime in urban environments, this does not reflect a realistic picture of the actual situation and needs of the rural environment.
+Studies show that in rural settings the fear of crime is increasing and specific forms of criminality are more frequent (e.g., drug and alcohol abuse, domestic violence).
+Moreover, cities have experienced a decline in violent crime in past decades, while this does not apply to rural environments, where, for example, the number of serious violent crimes is stable and does not show a similar decline.

-Many security challenges, both in rural and urban environments, are of a social nature, as they are generated by unemployment, poverty, lack of prospects, social exclusion and similar problems.
-Among the most common forms of crime in rural environments are interpersonal conflicts, drug and alcohol abuse, and domestic violence, but the main problem is, that the communities are more tolerant of these problems and some forms of crime are not taken seriously.
+Many security challenges in both rural and urban environments are of a social nature, as they are generated by unemployment, poverty, lack of prospects, social exclusion and similar problems.
+Among the most common forms of crime in rural environments are interpersonal conflicts, drug and alcohol abuse, and domestic violence, but the main problem is that some rural communities are more tolerant of these problems and not even taking some forms of crime seriously.

-Topics on criminal justice and security can be very broad.
-Organizers will appreciate if the authors can relate their papers to the leading theme as much as possible.
+Organizers will appreciate it if the authors could relate their papers to the leading theme - rural safety and security – and rural criminology

 Nicholas P. Lovrich